tendermint/atom_one/README.md

 relative market cap of the remaining ATOMs can be better preserved for the sake of the Cosmos Hub's security.

-The PHOTON token shall be whitelisted as transaction fee payments for the Cosmos Hub and all ICS1 and ICS2 hosted blockchains.
+The PHOTON shall be whitelisted as transaction fee payments for the Cosmos Hub and all ICS1 and ICS2 hosted blockchains.

 If the amount of ATOMs to become unbonded from PHOTONs should exceed 20% of the total staked ATOMs toward the Comsos Hub at any moment, the unbonding period